International Date Line: Samoan Islands and Tokelau (1892 and 2011)

 The IDL now passes between Samoa and American Samoa, which remains on the east (American) side of the line.

 Tokelau is a territory of New Zealand north of Samoa whose principal transportation and communications links with the rest of the world pass through Samoa.
 For that reason, Tokelau crossed the IDL along with Samoa in 2011, albeit strictly speaking 1 hour later, as they did not do Summer Time (Daylight Saving Time in American English), which Samoa did then.

+Cook Islands and Niue (1899)

+In 1899, the Cook Islands and Niue crossed the date line to the east side of the line upon becoming British protectorates.

 Kwajalein (c.
 1945 and 1993)

 Kwajalein atoll, like the rest of the Marshall Islands, passed from Spanish to German to Japanese control during the nineteenth and twentieth centuries.
 During that period it was west of the IDL.
 Although Kwajalein formally became part of the Trust Territory of the Pacific Islands with the rest of the Marshalls after World War II, the United States established a military installation there.
 Because of that, Kwajalein used the Hawaiian date, so was effectively east of the International Date Line (unlike the rest of the Marshalls).
 Kwajalein returned to the west side of the IDL by removing Saturday, 21 August 1993 from its calendar.
 Moreover, Kwajalein's work week was changed to Tuesday through Saturday to match the Hawaiian work week of Monday through Friday on the other side of the IDL.